JuliaData/DataFrames.jl/docs/src/man/basics.md

 You can see that DataFrames.jl (unlike Python's Pandas) displays the data type of the column, In our case, it is an `Int64`, or `String`.

+## First steps of working with a data frame

 To access the columns directly (i.e. without copying) you can use `german.Sex`, `german."Sex"`, `german[!, :Sex]` or `german[!, "Sex"]`.
 The two latter syntaxes are more flexible as they allow